neopass/neopass/README.md

 const config: INeoConfig = {
   useBuiltinValidators: true, // default

+  /**
-  // These are run when evaluate is called.
+   * These are run when `neopass.evaluate` is called.
+   *
+   * Each evaluator object can specify weight and a list of validators.
+   *
+   * weight: multiplies the strength by the weight for every
+   * validation failure in the list of `validators`.
+   *
+   * validators: a list of validators to run.
+Validators that return
+   * a score have that score applied to the strength in addition to
+   * whatever `weight` is specified.
+   */
   evaluators: [
     {
       weight: 0.9,